Nahidzeinali-web/RAG-Zero-to-Hero/README.md

 ## 📖 My Learning Journey

-This repository reflects my ongoing deep dive into Retrieval-Augmented Generation (RAG) pipelines.
+This repository reflects my ongoing exploration of Retrieval-Augmented Generation (RAG) pipelines.
 From simple prototypes to complex multi-modal document analysis, each project was an opportunity to explore different tools, strategies, and architectures.

 I continue to enhance this space with practical experiments, architecture diagrams, evaluation techniques, and scalable solutions.